Kels316/DIY-Air-Purifier/README.md

   - 1x 3D printed fan housing.
 The STL file can be found in:
   - 4pin fan cable: https://www.pccasegear.com/products/35666/cablemod-4-pin-fan-to-3x-4-pin-fan-y-cable-black-30cm.
 This cable is cheap and gives you three female plugs so you can make multiple devices with the one cable.
   - Heatshrink tubing 8mm (30mm long).
+  - 4x rubber fan screws: https://www.pccasegear.com/products/34741/noctua-black-chromax-anti-vibration-mounting-bolts-20-pack.
+These unfortunately only come in a pack of 20, so you may find them in smaller amounts at other outlets.
+Alternatively you can use 4mm screw heat bolts and nuts, you will need to check the length you need depending on the thickness of your fan.
+For the fans I linked above you would need 30mm bolts.

 ## Tools
 You will need the following tools to assemble the device: